meetkosiso/SignalWire-Coding-Challenge/README.md

 # SignalWire Coding Challenge

-An service that accepts a payload, stores the data and send a webhook request to https://webhook.site/
+A service that accepts a payload, stores the data and send a webhook request to https://webhook.site/

 ## Database